All Episodes

 One of their duties under FEMA, I understand, is not only issuing ration coupons, but it's also gun collection centers.

-And you see, we see what happened in the Ukraine, where the Russians, the Soviets, created an artificial famine and starved out the Ukrainians that were resisting subjugation.
+And you see, we see what happened in the Ukraine where the Russians, the Soviets created an artificial famine and starved out the Ukrainians that were resisting subjugation.

-You understand, if you can control food, you can control people.
+And you understand, if you can control food, you can control people.

 That's right.

-And if you can control Basically assault rifles because, I mean, it's kind of hard to bring a handgun to a rifle fight.
+And if you can control basically assault rifles, because, I mean, it's kind of hard to bring a handgun to a rifle fight.

 If you take rifles away from people, what defense would a person have against somebody just taking over the country?